shopsys/shopsys/docs/introduction/setting-environment-variables.md

 !!! note

     Bellow is descibed the easiest way.
-For better understanding we recomend to find out the documentation of the specific environment.
+For better understanding we recomend to find out the documentation of the specific platform.

 ### Kubernetes